nikeshnaik/nikeshnaik.github.io/README.md

 its Nikesh,

-- I am a Software Engineer and Generalist in Data Science, previously worked in 2 startups.
-- 🌱 Currently playing around with Frontend Engineering, Kubernetes and AWS.
+- 🌱 Currently playing around with Frontend Engineering and later end of year with AWS and DevOps.
 - 💼 Looking to collaborate in any Startup Product or Side Project.
 - 📫 How to reach me: nikeshnaik.dev@gmail.com
 - Blogs: https://nikeshnaik.dev